HackYourFuture/JavaScript3/Week3/README.md

 In this week you'll be exposed to one such programming style that evolved: `object oriented programming` (or OOP for short).
 OOP is a fundamentally different way of writing software: instead of breaking up a problem in variables and functions that operate on those variables, we break problems up into "entities" that interact with each other.

 > Just to make sure you completely get the idea here: OOP is about a different way of thinking about how to write software.
 The concepts of variables, functions, promises, API (calls) and error handling all still apply.
-It's just that the way code is organised is differently.
+It's just that the way code is organised is different.
 Instead of creating long procedures, we create objects that interact with each other.

 For further study, check the following: